whizzml/examples/anomaly-benchmarking/readme.md

 # Making a Dataset Binary

-This script takes any dataset and returns it extended by a new field, "binary".
-"Binary" takes the values "normal" or "anomalous" following the procedure laid out in the ODD paper http://www.outlier-analytics.org/odd13kdd/papers/emmott,das,dietterich,fern,wong.pdf.
+This script takes any dataset and returns it extended by a new field, "Is Anomaly?".
+"Is Anomaly?" takes the values "normal" or "anomalous" following the procedure laid out in the ODD paper http://www.outlier-analytics.org/odd13kdd/papers/emmott,das,dietterich,fern,wong.pdf.